 Uli Jon Roth is a German guitarist who became famous as the Scorpions lead guitarist between 1973 and 1978.
-During that time, the band released studio albums FLY TO THE RAINBOW, IN TRANCE, VIRGIN KILLER and TAKEN BY FORCE followed by a live album TOKYO TAPES which was also the last Scorpions release featuring Roth.
+During that time, the band released studio albums FLY TO THE RAINBOW, IN TRANCE, VIRGIN KILLER, and TAKEN BY FORCE, followed by a live album TOKYO TAPES which was also the last Scorpions release featuring Roth.
 Next, he formed his own band called Electric Sun, which released three albums before retiring up in 1986.
-After Electric Sun Roth entered a new stage of creative work, composing a number of solo albums, four symphonies and two concertos.
+After Electric Sun, Roth entered a new creative work stage, composing several solo albums, four symphonies, and two concertos.
 Today, Roth is known as one of the first and most important inventors of the neo-classical metal genre.
-In February 2015 Roth released a 2-CD studio album SCORPIONS REVISITED.
+In February 2015, Roth released a 2-CD studio album, SCORPIONS REVISITED.
 The album includes re-recorded versions of his era Scorpions songs, and it became a great success.
 I met a good-humored Roth in Helsinki in October.
-We discussed, of course, about the Scorpions but also other things such as Roth’s upcoming solo album and ongoing changes in the world of music.
+We discussed, of course, the Scorpions but also other things such as Roth’s upcoming solo album and ongoing changes in the world of music.
 The story continues…

 THE CURRENT TOUR

-First of all, how has THE TOKYO TAPES REVISITED world tour gone so far?
+First of all, how have THE TOKYO TAPES REVISITED world tour gone so far?

 Uli Jon Roth: We haven’t really started yet.
-We’ve done a few countries, but just few shows and all the ones we’ve done so far, were great.
+We’ve done a few countries, but just a few shows, and all the ones we’ve done so far, were great.
 Everything was really good.
-We did four days in France and that was really a lot of fun.
+We did four days in France, and that was really a lot of fun.
 Then we did Russia that was really exciting.
 Because it was my first time really touring there.
-Then we did Japan and Sweden and now we are in Finland.
+Then we did Japan and Sweden, and now we are in Finland.

 Uli Jon Roth: You never know?
-I’ve been to the airport a few times, but I’ve never been in Helsinki.
+I’ve been to the airport a few times, but I’ve never been to Helsinki.
 I was looking forward to it.
-It’s one of my last European countries that I haven’t really played at all.
+It’s one of the last European countries that I haven’t really played at all.
 Several times in the past, there were some invitations.
 It just never happened.
-Sometimes things get cancelled or something couldn’t work out.
+Sometimes things get canceled, or something couldn’t work out.
 But Finland never happened.
 Now it’s happening.
 So, I’m glad it’s happening now, because… it’s about time.
 I know we’ve got quite a few fans here in Finland.
-Over the years many people have told me this a great place and so now is the time.
+Over the years, many people have told me this a great place, and so now is the time.

 Tell me something about the band you have on this tour?